 The Company records a provision for write-offs using the allowance method.
 The allowance method for lease merchandise write-offs estimates the merchandise losses incurred but not yet identified by management as of the end of the accounting period based on historical write-off experience.
 Other qualitative factors, such as current and forecasted customer payment trends, are considered in estimating the allowance.
-We believe government stimulus measures in 2020 and the first half of 2021 contributed to the favorable payment trends we experienced following those measures.
-Given the significant uncertainty regarding the impacts of increasing inflation and the COVID-19 pandemic on our business, a high level of estimation was involved in determining the allowance as of December 31, 2021.
-Actual lease merchandise write-offs may differ materially from the allowance as of December 31, 2021.
-If the recent increase in inflation continues in future periods, such a development may adversely impact our customers' ability to continue to make payments to us.
-For customer lease agreements that are past due, the Company's policy is to write-off lease merchandise after 120 days.
+Given the significant uncertainty regarding the impacts of inflation, unemployment rates, and/or the COVID-19 pandemic on our business, a high level of estimation was involved in determining the allowance as of December 31, 2022.
+Actual lease merchandise write-offs may differ materially from the allowance as of December 31, 2022.
+If the recent increase in the rate of inflation continues in future periods, or if the current level of inflation does not decrease, such developments may further adversely impact our customers' ability to continue to make payments to the Company.
+For customer lease agreements that are past due, the Company's policy is to write off lease merchandise after 120 days.